initpy/go-book/more-methods.rst

 Overriding a method
 ===================
-What if you want the ``Employee`` to tell you where he works too?
-Easy, the same rule for overriding fields on conflict applies for methods, and we happily exploit it.
+What if you want the ``Employee`` to tell you where he works as well?
+Easy, the same rule for overriding fields on conflicts applies for methods, and we happily exploit this fact:

 .. code-block:: go
     :linenos: